Super easy Vegan Carrot Cake Recipe - created with warming spices such as cinnamon & ginger and a zesty lemon & vanilla cake icing.

 How to bake a Vegan Carrot Cake

 To start with, mix together the soy milk and apple cider vinegar and set it aside in the fridge while you get on with the next steps.
-Now, in a small bowl, blend your flax seeds along with 3 tbsp water and put this in the fridge alongside your milk and vinegar mix.
+Now, in a small bowl, blend your flax seeds along with 3 tablespoon water and put this in the fridge alongside your milk and vinegar mix.

 While the mixtures are chilling in the fridge, sieve the flour, baking powder, baking soda and mix it with the cinnamon and ginger powders.